pwilmart/power_of_proteomes/README.md

 ![slide 5](images/Slide5.png)

-The total intensity of the 88 muscle proteins in combination with all the other QC evidence, clearly shows that the 4 proteins that cluster on the left side of the MDS plot have high levels of muscle contamination.
-The 2 proteins in the center of the cluster plot have lower muscle contamination levels but are still distinguishable from non-contaminated samples.
+The total intensity of the 88 muscle proteins in combination with all the other QC evidence, clearly showed that 4 proteins that clustered on the left side of a QC MDS plot had high levels of muscle contamination.
+The 2 proteins in the center of the cluster plot had lower muscle contamination levels but were still distinguishable from non-contaminated samples.
 The scatter plot on the right has the 88 muscle proteins highlighted in red.
 The WT-3957 intensities are the y-axis values.
 The x-axis values are the average of the other 5 WT samples.
 The muscle proteins are clearly the second proteome in the QC notebook sample-to-sample scatter plots.
-Note that these proteins are also present in the mammy gland cells because the points fall on a diagonal trend line rather than along the y-axes.
-These 88 proteins are probably a subset of the contaminating muscle proteome.
+Note that these proteins are also present in the mammary gland cells because the points fall on a diagonal trend line rather than along the y-axes.
+These 88 proteins are probably a subset of the contaminating mouse abdominal muscle proteome.

 ---